howdyai/botkit/packages/botbuilder-slack/readme.md

 * write a readme
 * implement signed secrets: https://api.slack.com/docs/verifying-requests-from-slack#a_recipe_for_security

-* create conversationUpdate events?
+* Implement a middleware that reformats activities into the appropriate framework activity type and populates fields like membersAdded membersRemoved reactionsAdded reactionsRemoved
 * build helpers for building attachments?

 * helpers for handling buttons or dialogs?
-* helper for starting a DM with a specific user?
-* Implement a middleware that reformats activities into the appropriate framework activity type and populates fields like membersAdded membersRemoved reactionsAdded reactionsRemoved
-* figure out how to do mentions and direct_mentions
-* strip mentions from front of string
-* slash command replies
-* reply in thread
-* ephemeral
-* replyinteractive
 * dialog stuff

+x slash command replies
+x replyinteractive
+x reply in thread
+x ephemeral
+x helper for starting a DM with a specific user? x figure out how to do mentions and direct_mentions x strip mentions from front of string